gerleven/CashOperations/README.md

 # About this App
-I made this App for a technical challenge.
+I made this App for a technical challenge 💻👨‍💻.
 I sought to apply all my technological knowledge about React and its ecosystem with the idea of ​​developing a first mobile application that is scalable and with good architectural design.

 ## Links:
 - Repository: [https://github.com/gerleven/Challenge-MP](https://github.com/gerleven/Challenge-MP)